 Primary Metabolites: Chemical compounds that are directly concerned with growth, development and reproduction.

 Propagation: The process of naturally or artificially distributing or spreading plants.

 Secondary Metabolites: Chemical compounds in organisms that are indirectly involved in the development, growth or reproduction of organisms.

 Spice: A dried root, seed, fruit, bark or other vegetative substance applied in nutritionally insignificant quantities as food additives for the purpose of flavor.

 Theme Garden: A garden that is designed around a theme.
-Some common themes include rose gardens, kitchen gardens, and night gardens.
+Some common theme gardens include rose gardens, kitchen gardens and night gardens.

 Transplanting: The technique of moving a plant from one place to another.
 If you start seedlings in flats, they must be transplanted to their final location.